saqibhaneef/MSBuildProjectModifier/README.md

 ## API

-### `AddReference(string projectFilePath, string filePath, string itemType, ProjectLoadSettings projectLoadSettings)`
+### `AddReference(string projectFilePath, string filePath, string itemType, MsBuildProjectModifierLoadOptions projectLoadSettings)`
 - **projectFilePath**: Full path to the MSBuild project file.
 - **filePath**: Full path to the file you want to add as a reference.
 - **itemType**: The type of item to add (e.g., `Content`, `Reference`).